icypeas-tech/linkedin-adder/README.md

 <h1 align="center">
-The definitive solution that is both free and open-source, designed for automatically accepting connection requests on LinkedIn!
+The solution, free and open-source, crafted for seamlessly automating LinkedIn connection requests acceptance!

 </h1>

-LinkedIn Adder is an open-source Chrome extension developed by the Icypeas team, enabling you to effortlessly accept connection requests on LinkedIn using a provided button.
+LinkedIn Adder is a Chrome extension developed by the Icypeas team, an open-source tool that allows you to seamlessly accept LinkedIn connection requests with the click of a button.

 Is it possible to accomplish this without using a button?
 This involves fetching the user's session cookie to initiate requests for accepting connection requests.